 From diet to lifestyle, look after your heart and it will look after you.
 Jane Collins shows you how to give yours some extra TLC.Few of us actively think about how healthy our hearts are; not least because we can't see them, so assume they are ticking along nicely.
-And yet – according to the HSE, cardiovascular disease (CVD), of which coronary heart disease (CHD) is a part, is the most common cause of death in Ireland
+And yet – according to the HSE, cardiovascular disease (CVD), of which coronary heart disease (CHD) is a part, is the most common cause of death in Australia

 The good news is that simple lifestyle tweaks are all it takes to keep heart disease at bay.
 Here's how to take the first steps to a healthy heart.

 Watch your weightBeing overweight increases your risk of high blood pressure, high cholesterol and type 2 diabetes (all markers for potential heart disease).
 And the more extra cladding you are carrying around your belly, the bigger your risk (the danger zone for a woman is a waist measuring 32in or over and for a man 37in or more).

 If you can shave just two inches off your waist through diet and exercise, you reduce your risk of CHD by around 10-15 per cent.

 Becoming more active will not only help to burn off calories, but will also help balance blood glucose, lower high blood pressure and lower LDL 'bad' cholesterol, while boosting levels of HDL: the 'good' variety.

 The good news is that even moderate exercise, such as half an hour's worth of gardening or walking a day, something easily manageable, has been linked to a lower risk of heart attack and stroke.
 If you don't currently do any regular exercise, brisk walking is one of the easiest ways to work it into your life – walk to the shops or to work, or join a walking group.
 The Department of Health recommends 2.5 to 5 hours of moderate activity, or 1.25 to 2.5 hours of vigorous activity per week.